 Home Instructions After Dental Implant Surgery

 After dental implant surgery, do not disturb the wound.
 Avoid rinsing, spitting, or touching the wound on the day of surgery.
-There will be a metal healing abutment protruding through the gingival (gum) tissue.
+There may be a metal healing abutment protruding through the gingival (gum) tissue, this is normal.

 Swelling is a normal occurrence after surgery.
 To minimize swelling, apply an ice bag, or a plastic bag, or towel filled with ice on the cheek in the area of surgery.
-Apply the ice continuously, as often as possible, for the first 36 hours.
+Apply the ice 20 minutes on, 20 minutes off, as often as comfortable, for the first 24-36 hours.

 Drink plenty of fluids.
 Avoid hot liquids or food.
 Soft food and liquids should be eaten on the day of surgery.
 Return to a normal diet as soon as possible unless otherwise directed.